hnryjmes/100-days-of-code/README.md

 1. DAY 29.
 Tests passing on my rock paper scissors weekend challenge project.
 Time to work on the multiplayer feature! #100DaysOfCode

+1. DAY 30.
+Adding some screenshots to my weekend project repository before building my pull request.
+Writing a README is much easier if you do some of it before the project starts, like I actually did this time! #100DaysOfCode

 1.